Last Updated on August 4, 2025 by Carrie Korem, FNTP

 - Preheat the oven to 350° F and adjust rack to middle position.
 Place the flours, gelatin, honey, baking powder, baking soda, salt and cinnamon into the bowl of a food processor and pulse 4 times to combine.
 Add the butter and pulse 7 times until the mixture resembles cornmeal.
 Add the molasses, milk and vanilla extract to the dough and process until the dough forms a ball.
 The dough will be very tacky.
 Pour the dough out onto a large piece of parchment paper (a piece large enough to cover a large baking sheet).

 - Dust the top of the dough with a little coconut flour.
 Using a rolling pin, roll the dough out until it’s a rectangle about 14 x 11 inches and about 1/8-inch thick.
 Using a knife or rolling pizza cutter, divide it into 2 x 2-inch square pieces.
 There will be small pieces of excess on the sides (I baked them along with the crackers and ate them as a snack later).
 Using a fork, poke holes in the top of the dough.
-Place the baking pan with the dough in the oven and bake for 18-20 minutes or until the edges just start to darken.
+Place the baking pan with the dough in the oven and bake for 18-20 minutes or until the edges just start to darken (if you used coconut oil, reduce the baking time to 15 minutes).
 Remove from the oven and cool completely.

 - Once completely cool, break into individual crackers.
 Store in an airtight container.
 The crackers will keep for 1 week.